chdorb/vagrant-ansible-cks-cluster/README.md

 ## Prerequisites

-Works fine at this time (last commit date) on Fedora 36 with:
+Works fine at this time (last commit date) on my two laptops with distro packages:

+* Fedora 36
-* Vagrant 2.2.19 with libvirt provider
+* Vagrant 2.2.19
+* vagrant-libvirt plugin 0.7.0
 * Ansible 2.12

+* Archlinux
+* Vagrant 2.3.3
+* vagrant-libvirt plugin 0.11.1 (not archlinux packaged, `vagrant plugin install`
+* Ansible 2.14

 There are some additionall collection to install for Ansible